Failure to Affix Drug Stamp Stamp in Iowa

 According to the Division of Criminal and Juvenile Justice Planning, prosecution for drug tax violations has increased in recent years.
 In 2009, there were 209 such charges, which increased to 311 in 2018.
 Just this month, an Eldridge man was charged with this offense, after police stopped him for having an improper tail light.
 Police dogs detected drugs on the passenger side of the vehicle, where the man was sitting, and officers found crack cocaine and marijuana inside the man’s shoes.

 Aggressive Iowa City Criminal Defense Representation

-At Keegan, Tindal, and Mason, we have the experience to provide the fierce representation you need for your drug crime.
+At Keegan, Tindal, and Jaeger, we have the experience to provide the fierce representation you need for your drug crime.
 The state harshly prosecutes and penalizes individuals who are alleged to have committed drug offenses.
 We have successfully defended our clients in similar cases with successful results.
 If you’re facing charges, having an experienced attorney on your side could make a substantial difference in the outcome of your case.
 Our lawyers are dedicated to providing aggressive defense and will work toward getting charges dropped or the case dismissed.